JaredGold/coding-notes/BootCamp/Sem 2/RoR/rails-views.md

 #### Render HTML file

-To render the html file you use render and then the path. e.g.  `render "projects/index"`
+- To render the html file you use render and then the path. e.g.  `render "projects/index"`
+- You can also pass a symbol if the file is stored in the correct folder `render :index`
+- Finally you can implicitly render by having the view by simply having the same corresponding name as the function.
+Implicit rendering is the best practice

+#### Naming conventions

+index = *show all of the resources*

+show = *showing 1 of the resources*

+new = *to have a form that allows you to create a new resource*